 Aside from its great offering of amenities, Sophie’s is highly attractive because of its limited number of rooms.
 This means that it’s not as wild and busy, making it a great place for those looking for a more relaxed island vibe.

 The private rooms also make it a great option for couples or friends sharing to have something a bit more secluded than a dorm room.
-The rooms also sleep up to three people and make use of both a double and single bed – perfect for young families with a child.
+The rooms also sleep up to three people and make use of both a double and single bed – perfect for families who are travelling with a child.

 Other Budget Accommodation in Caye Caulker